CHH/sirel/README.md

 ## Distinct

-The 'distinct' operatator is used for `SELECT DISTINCT` queries:
+The 'distinct' operator is used for `SELECT DISTINCT` queries:

 ```php
 <?php